kugarocks/kugarocks.github.io/sites/www/zh/blog/2024/neovim-setup.md

 end
 vim.opt.rtp:prepend(lazypath)

--- Make sure to set up `mapleader` and `maplocalleader` before -- loading lazy.nvim so that mappings are correct.
+-- Make sure to setup `mapleader` and `maplocalleader` before -- loading lazy.nvim so that mappings are correct.
--- This is also a good place to set other options (vim.opt). vim.g.mapleader = " "
+-- This is also a good place to setup other settings (vim.opt) vim.g.mapleader = " "
 vim.g.maplocalleader = "\\"